 Decorating these cookies is as easy as getting your hands on some colored candy melts (or white chocolate and food coloring) and festive red, white, and blue sprinkles!

 Caution! – If coloring white chocolate, be sure to use the proper food coloring.
-I recommend used Wilton Candy Colors as they are meant for coloring chocolate and candy melts.
+Oil-based coloring must be used when tinting chocolate and candy melts.
 Water-based food colors can cause the chocolate/candy to seize (I’ve experienced this in the past).

 The red and blue white chocolate drizzle: